Spinach and Cheese Egg Soufflé

 This post may contain affiliate links.
 Read our disclosure policy.

-Pillsbury butter flake crescent rolls are the base to this cheesy spinach and cheese egg souffle.
-Add in some eggs, fresh spinach, bacon and 4 cheeses for a savory breakfast your family will love!
+Pillsbury butter flake crescent rolls are the base to this cheesy spinach and cheese egg soufflé.
+Add in eggs, fresh spinach, bacon and 4 cheeses for a savory breakfast your family will love!

-A few weeks ago, I ran across a news article that was written in 2008.
-I have no idea how I found this, but I knew as soon as I saw the words “Panera” and “copycat” that I was in love.
-What I found was that they were featuring one of my favorites at Panera Bread…the egg souffle!
+A few weeks ago, I ran across a news article that was written in 2008 that had the words “Panera” and “copycat“.
+I found was that they were featuring one of my favorites at Panera Bread…the egg soufflé, and I was immediately in love!

 Don’t get me wrong.
 I love so many of Panera’s treats.
-Scones, bagels, muffins, smoothies.
+Their cinnamon chip scones, everything bagels, pumpkin spice muffins and even pineapple smoothies.
 It’s not often that I go in there actually wanting a meal.
-But when I do want something savory at breakfast, these souffles are what I head for.
-I knew I needed to create my own Spinach and Cheese Egg Souffle.
+But when I do want something savory at breakfast, these egg soufflés are what I head for.
+These are perfect for school mornings, but also delicious enough for Christmas morning.

-Why you’ll love this Copycat Panera Souffle Recipe:
+Why you’ll love this Copycat Panera Egg Soufflé Recipe:

 • Ready in under 30 minutes.